telecombcn-dl/2018-dlai-team8/docs/polgrad.md

 - Trajectories: pairs state, action, next_state
 - Rewards: discounted rewards

-This expression can bem easily implement in pytho as:
+This expression can be easily implemented in python as:

 ```python
 # Pytorch Score function